Sábado Gigante: The car games, a.k.a. "Final de Automóvil"

 Prior to the revamping in 2008, the games played for the car were similar to the pricing games seen on The Price Is Right, but were based on luck rather than having the contestant guess the actual price of the car (with very few games focusing on guessing the pricing the car).
 These have included a game with a staircase of buttons in any of these three colors (red, green (yellow originally), or blue) with the contestant selecting two rows (one for the contestant, the other for Don Francisco) and trying to avoid a "broken" button (indicated by an alarm) to win (this game was relaunched in 2005 with a man in a cherry picker, usually a stunt double, falling out of it if the broken button was pushed (this was phased out in 2007), a green row of buttons, replacing the yellow and a minor rule change of $100 each for the initial five buttons, decreased from the $250).
 If the contestant or Don Francisco pushes the broken button, the contestant would lose the game.
-A similar version was played in Chile, where Don Francisco and the contestant used a plastic revolver-like pistol; should the pistol click without firing, the contestant would also win a displayed prize for each successful click.
-Otherwise, the contestant would lose if the pistol fired (this version was discontinued in 1987 due to the use of the pistols bringing concerns of gun violence in Chile and globally, which was also one of the reasons this version was rarely played in the U.S. version).
+However, if the contestant or Don Francisco successfully pushes all of the buttons on each staircase they chose without pushing the broken button, they win a total of $4,000 in cash (later in 2005; $5,000 in cash) and a brand-new car.
+This version was based on a contest played in the Chilean version, where Don Francisco and the contestant used a plastic revolver-like pistol (without any bullets); should the pistol click without firing, the contestant would also win a displayed prize for each successful click.
+Otherwise, the contestant would lose if the pistol fired (indicated by a sound-effect of an actual pistol firing).
+This version was discontinued in 1987 due to the use of the pistols bringing concerns of gun violence in Chile and globally, which was also one of the reasons this version was not played in the U.S. version (and replaced with the staircase version).
 The concept is loosely based on The Price Is Right's "Ten Chances" pricing game, albeit largely unrelated.
 It was also the only game where the host also played a participation role.